omar-sherif9992/Query-Optimization/Schemas Solution/Schema3/Query9.md

 - Here it showed the improvement due to for every condition of Joining in the Query the Nested Loop Join using index scan using Hash based algorithm which approximatly maded to be O(n) performance.

 - The Where clause condition on the color used B-tree which is more better as colors are repetable and sorted after each other at the leaves of the b-tree with O(Log n) performance on all at one time little bit better than Hash O(1) but calculation of hashfunction and stored in different buckets .

+- The Mix indices  helped in the performance it decreased the Execution Time and Expected Cost (BEST OF THEM ALL).

 ### Optimized Query